glambeth/Ether-Vault/README.md

 7) Now the contract should be mined.
 Time for the fun stuff!
 Let's send some assets to the vault.
 ```
-> vault.sendAssets( 10, {from: eth.accounts[0], to: vault.address, vaule: 20})
+vault.sendAssets( 10, {from: eth.accounts[0], to: vault.address, vaule: 20})
 ```
 This would store 20 wei and would be avaliable after block number 10 has been mined.

 ##Disclaimer
 Please use at your own will.
 I do not guarantee any of the funds sent and there could potentially be bugs in the code.
+Furthermore, the code base is constantly changing.